Solar Water Heating

 Which collector type is best?

 In the UK climate, properly sized panels of either type can work well and deliver similar value for money.
 For example, evacuated tubes may perform better on cold sunny days, but in the UK we often don’t get enough of that kind of weather to make a big difference.
-Flat panels may blend in better visually than tubes, which could be a factor in some cases.
+Flat panels may blend in better visually than tubes – which could be a factor for some houses.